paperclip-ui/legacy-paperclip/README.md

 - Abiltiy to define primitive components.
 - Sass-like syntax: nested selectors, mixins, etc.
 - **Generalized for multiple compile targets**.
 Currently works with React, but other languages & frameworks are planned.
+- **Compiles to strongly typed code**.
+Currently it outputs typed definition files for React components.
 - **No lock-in**.
 Swap in and out any similar libraries (styled-components, emotion, etc)

 ### What can you do with the designer?